jdcloudcom/en/documentation/Domain-Name-&-License/ICP-License-Service/Getting-Started/Management-specification/Beijing.md

    ③ Official seal of the filing unit (the Verification Form shall be sealed during the process)

-   ⑤**When each website’s domain name is ≥2, you need to download the multi-domain name verification form for Beijing and fill in it following the instructions.

 ** Rules for Personal Filing in Beijing: **